-Indoor rocket mass heaters will cost more than outdoor designs because you will want them to look nicer and pay more attention to detail to ensure it is built correctly.
+Rocket mass heaters designed to be part of the indoor home environment may cost more than one designed to for outside the home, because you will want the indoor heater to look nicer, and you will want to pay more attention to detail to ensure it is built correctly.
 Paul Wheaton says that one can expect to spend $400 to $800 in materials for a nice indoor rocket mass heater; however, he also says that some people have built rocket mass heaters in their shops for less than $20 – using a lot of scavenged materials.

 Here’s an example of a build using no materials other than ‘cob’ made of clay, water, and straw, I believe!!! https://permies.com/t/52509/Clay-Rocket-core-Bell-RMH

 So, are you interested yet? 😉